StrCGAN: A Generative Framework for Stellar Image Restoration: Related Works

 \subsection{Astronomical Image Processing with Deep Learning}

 Deep learning has become integral to astronomical image enhancement.
 Self-supervised denoising methods~\cite{T2025} effectively suppress noise but are computationally intensive for large datasets.
-U-Net-based denoising~\cite{Vojtekova2020} recovers faint stars with high fidelity but is restricted to 2D images and ignores spectral fusion.
+U-Net-based denoising~\cite{Vojtekova2020} recovers faint stars with high fidelity but is restricted to superdetailed images and ignores spectral fusion.
 SRGAN adaptations for X-ray and optical data~\cite{Sweere2022} improve resolution but are prone to overfitting on small datasets without attention mechanisms.

 In radio astronomy, benchmarks for object detection on low-resolution images demonstrate GANs' potential~\cite{Bruno2023}, while SAR-to-optical translation using CycleGAN variants~\cite{Zhang2024SegCycleGAN} highlights the benefits of task-guided mappings.
-StrCGAN builds upon these works by integrating multi-spectral fusion from all-sky surveys, enabling volumetric reconstruction of celestial surfaces and preserving astrophysical morphology.
+StrCGAN builds upon these works by integrating multi-spectral fusion from all-sky surveys, enabling freconstruction of stellar target shapes and preserving astrophysical morphology.